 EBIDTA Margin = EBITDA / [Total Revenue – Other Income]

 Continuing the example of Amara Raja Batteries Limited, the EBITDA Margin calculation for the FY14 is as follows:

 We first calculate EBITDA, which is computed as follows:

 [Total Revenue – Other Income] – [Total Expense – Finance Cost – Depreciation & Amortization]

-Note: Other income is income by virtue of investments and other non operational activity.
+Note: Other income is income under investments and other non-operational activity.
 Including other income in EBITDA calculation would clearly skew the data.
 For this reason, we have to exclude Other Income from Total Revenues.

 [3482 – 46] – [2942 – 0.7 – 65]